 - Check there is adequate suction to the cleaner from your equipment

-- Check the flow control valve to have it correctly set
+- Check the flow control valve to ensure it is correctly

 - Check the hose for poor connections and any air leaks

-- Check the diaphragm or hammer in your for splits or cracks
+- Check the diaphragm or hammer in your cleaner for splits or cracks

 - Check the water flow from all the returning inlets is directed correctly

-- Also ensure that you have the correct hose length and adjust the hose weight
+- Ensure that you have the correct hose length and adjust the hose weight

 - Check the pump for adequate pressure